lcx366/ATMOS/README.md

-Atmospheric model for Python.
+# Welcome to ATMOS

+The pyatmos package is an archive of scientific routines that can be used to handle atmospheric models.
 Currently, only nrlmsise00 is feasible, which is valid from altitude z = 0..1000 km.

 ## How to Install